 Photo: Presidence building of the University Paris-Sud (Source: Photothèque de l'Université Paris-Sud)

-The conference Aspect'19 "Asymptotic analysis & spectral theory" will take place on September 30 - October 4, 2019 in Orsay.
-It will be the fourth iteration of the series (previous editions: Mainz-2012, Orsay-2015, Trier-2017).
-The meeting will be dedicated to the spectral analysis of differential operators and related topics of mathematical physics, with a special attention given to asymptotic methods and spectral geometry.
-Our main objective is to motivate new interactions among researchers working in these domains.
+The conference Aspect'19 "Asymptotic analysis & spectral theory" took place on September 30 - October 4, 2019 in Orsay.
+It was the fourth iteration of the series (previous editions: Mainz-2012, Orsay-2015, Trier-2017).
+The meeting was dedicated to the spectral analysis of differential operators and related topics of mathematical physics, with a special attention given to asymptotic methods and spectral geometry, and the main objective of the whole series to motivate new interactions among researchers working in these domains.

-The meeting is organized by Valentina Franceschi, Konstantin Pankrashkin and Olaf Post.
+The meeting was organized by Valentina Franceschi, Konstantin Pankrashkin and Olaf Post.
 The organization committee can be contacted at firstname.lastname@example.org.